Calculate ROE Instantly

 ROE = Net Income / Shareholders' Equity × 100.
 Example: $10M net income ÷ $50M equity = 20% ROE.
 An ROE above 15% is generally considered strong; the S&P 500 average is ~14–17%.

-Enter Net Income (from the income statement — the bottom line after all expenses and taxes) and Shareholders' Equity (from the balance sheet: total assets minus total liabilities).
+Enter Net Income (from the income statement - the bottom line after all expenses and taxes) and Shareholders' Equity (from the balance sheet: total assets minus total liabilities).
 For greater accuracy, use the average equity for the period: (beginning equity + ending equity) / 2.
-The calculator shows ROE as a percentage.
+Three optional sections unlock additional metrics:

-Optionally complete the DuPont decomposition by entering Net Profit Margin (%), Asset Turnover, and Equity Multiplier to understand the three drivers of ROE.
+• DuPont decomposition - enter Net Profit Margin (%), Asset Turnover, and Equity Multiplier to see which of the three levers is driving ROE.

 Return on Equity formula